-Employers may take an itemized deduction for qualifying medical expenses that are more than 10% of their Adjusted Gross Income (AGI).
+Employers may take an itemized deduction for qualifying medical expenses that are more than 7.5% of their Adjusted Gross Income (AGI).
 Qualifying medical expenses are generally those prescribed by a licensed healthcare practitioner.
-Expenses for nursing services may also be included, even if they are not performed by a registered nurse.
+Expenses for long-term care and nursing services may also be included, even if they are not performed by a registered nurse.

 The cost of general household services, such as housekeeping, cannot be itemized, even if the help is recommended by a doctor.

 If the employer or their spouse has access to a Flexible Spending Account through their job, they may be able to pay for up to $2,750 of medical care using pre-tax dollars.
 Depending on the employers marginal tax rate, using this FSA will save approximately $1,000 per year.